Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 ### Create a payment method in POS

-If the existing payment methods in *Venduo POS* are not appropriate for your special needs, you can create a custom payment method.
-Therefore, you have to create a new payment method in the *Venduo POS* module based on the payment method created in the *Order management* module.
+If the existing payment methods in *POS* are not appropriate for your special needs, you can create a custom payment method.
+Therefore, you have to create a new payment method in the *POS* module based on the payment method created in the *Order management* module.

 #### Prerequisites